Nature Canada

 Join the Great Backyard Bird Count!

-In 2015, nearly 150,000 individual checklists were submitted that documented over 18 million birds observed during the 4 day long Great Backyard Bird Count (GBBC).
+In 2025, an estimated 840,000 individual participants globally documented 8,078 species of birds during the 4 day long Great Backyard Bird Count (GBBC).
 This citizen science initiative is a great way to watch birds at your feeders, keep track of what you see, and contribute to our knowledge on the distribution and abundance of birds.

 Want to Help?